Higher-order approximation for uncertainty quantification in time series analysis: Confidence intervals

 In this section, we establish confidence intervals for quantiles of the marginal distribution of long-range dependent time series.
 Initially, we describe the construction of confidence intervals for quantiles based on the convergence of the empirical process.
 Subsequently, we discuss the construction of confidence intervals for quantiles based on higher-order approximations of the empirical process.

 \textit{Asymptotic confidence intervals:} The asymptotic distribution of empirical quantiles can be derived from the asymptotic behavior of the empirical process \eqref{eq:empprocessconvergence} and an application of the delta method.
-In fact, \cite{hossjer1995delta} showed that for a functional $ \phi : (D[-\infty, \infty], \| \cdot \|_{\infty}) \to \RR$, compactly differentiable at $F$,
+In fact, \cite{hossjer1995delta} showed that for a functional $ \phi : (D[-\infty, \infty], \| \cdot \|_{\infty}) \to \RR$, Hadamard-differentiable at $F$,